 The International Tobacco Control Policy Evaluation Project (the ITC Project) is the first-ever international cohort study of tobacco use.
 Its overall objective is to measure the psychosocial and behavioural impact of key national level policies of the WHO Framework Convention on Tobacco Control (FCTC).
-The ITC Project is a collaborative effort with international health organizations and policymakers in 20 countries so far, inhabited by more than 50% of the world's population, >60% of the world's smokers, and >70% of the world's tobacco users.
+The ITC Project is a collaborative effort with international health organizations and policymakers in more than 25 countries so far, inhabited by >50% of the world's population, >60% of the world's smokers, and >70% of the world's tobacco users.
 In each country, the ITC Project is conducting prospective cohort surveys to assess the impact and identify the determinants of effective tobacco control policies in each of the following areas:

-For further information on the ITC Project, please see our brochure or contact:
+For more information on the ITC Project, please see our brochure or contact:

 Geoffrey T. Fong, Ph.D.